Full 1

 Arts Together

-During Nicole’s time at UNC, she enrolled in MEJO 732, the Public Relations and Strategic Writing course, where her class worked for the client Arts Together, a non-profit in Raleigh, NC, that provides arts education to individuals of all ages through a diverse, inclusive and collaborative environment.
+During my time at UNC, I enrolled in MEJO 732, the Public Relations and Strategic Writing course, where my class worked for the client Arts Together, a non-profit in Raleigh, NC, that provides arts education to individuals of all ages through a diverse, inclusive, and collaborative environment.
 The client was struggling with improving class registrations, reaching all the communities it was hoping to, and lacked some of the necessary communication assets that would improve overall awareness and support of the arts education center.

 The class was able to effectively deliver the following items: